grizant/article_template/README.md

 ## data/ directory

-If the data used in very large or time-consuming to compute, it is useful to summarize and compress it as `.rds` files for reference in the article sections.
-Be frugal with this as to not bloat the repo.
+The `./data/` directory contains data in the case that the data used is very large or time-consuming to compute.
+Usually we summarize and compress large datasets as `.rds` files for reference in the article sections.

+Please *be frugal with this as to not bloat* the repo.

 # Publishing process and project management through git